 Limit your intake of sugars and salts.

 Be aware of good fats and bad fats.
-Some fats (from such sources as olive and canola oils, avocados, or almonds and peanut butter) can help your skin and eyesight, while trans fats (from man-made, processed goods and some margarines) and saturated fats (some meats, butters, ice cream) may raise cholesterol.
+Some fats (from such sources as olive and canola oils, avocados, or almonds and peanut butter) can help your skin and eyesight, while trans fats (from man-made, processed goods and some margarine) and saturated fats (some meats, butter, ice cream) may raise cholesterol.

-*Adopting a healthy lifestyle offers more than just weight loss alone, it can also promote your overall health and reduce your risk of chronic diseases, such as diabetes, heart disease, stroke and even some types of cancer,” says registered dietitian nutritionist Ximena Jimenez.
+*Adopting a healthy lifestyle offers more than just weight loss alone, it can also promote your overall health and reduce your risks of chronic diseases, such as diabetes, heart disease, stroke, and even some types of cancer,” says registered dietitian nutritionist Ximena Jimenez.
 “Now is the time to invest in a high-quality life, and eating right and staying active can make that happen.”